amzn/amazon-pay-sdk-java/README.txt

 get a Login with Amazon (LWA) Client ID.
 To register with LWA contact Amazon Payments seller support through Seller Central and request an LwA registration.

+In JP, you will need to register with Login with Amazon (LWA) and get a Login with Amazon (LWA) Client ID.
+To register with LWA contact Amazon Payments seller support through Seller Central and request an LwA registration.

-Once registered for LWA to get your LWA Client ID, go to Seller Central, select the ???Login with Amazon??? marketplace on the top right switcher, click on "Register Your Application" button on LWA Seller Central page.
+Once registered for LWA to get your LWA Client ID, go to Seller Central, select the “Login with Amazon” marketplace on the top right switcher, click on "Register Your Application" button on LWA Seller Central page.
 For additional information, please see the following step by step guide to get your Login with Amazon Client ID: https://amazonpayments.s3.amazonaws.com/documents/Get_Your_